DVSA Roadside Vehicle Checks For Commercial Vehicles

-When driving a commercial vehicle, it is possible that you will be stopped for a roadside vehicle check.
-This could be by the police, or by an officer for the Driving and Vehicle Standards Agency (DVSA).
+You may be stopped for a roadside vehicle check when driving a commercial vehicle.
+The police could do this or an officer of the Driving and Vehicle Standards Agency (DVSA).

-You are eligible to be stopped if you are driving a commercial van, lorry, bus or coach.
+You can be stopped if you are driving a commercial van, lorry, bus or coach.

 The following checks are likely to be made: